mozilla-services/heka/docs/source/installing.rst

 ======================================

-It is possible to extend `hekad` by writing input, decoder, filter, or output plugins in Go.
-Because Go only supports static linking of Go code, your plugins must be included with and registered into Heka at compile time. `heka build`_ supports the use of a `{heka-build-root}/etc/plugin_packages.json` file to specify which packages you'd like to include in your build.
+It is possible to extend `hekad` by writing input, decoder, filter, or output plugins in Go (see :ref:`plugins`).
+Because Go only supports static linking of Go code, your plugins must be included with and registered into Heka at compile time. `heka build`_ supports the use of a `{heka-build- root}/etc/plugin_packages.json` file to specify which packages you'd like to include in your build.
 The JSON should be an object with a single `plugin_packages` attribute, with the value an array of package paths.
+For
-For example:
+example:

     .. code-block:: json